Skip navigation

 Fees

-1. Fees are approved by the ANU Micro-credentials Committee.
-Standard fees must be at least the pro rata amount for an equivalent non-award course.
+1. Fees are approved by the ANU Micro-credentials and MOOCs Governance Committee.
+Standard fees for micro-credentials must be at least the pro rata amount for an equivalent non-award course.
 Offerings tailored to and taught to particular closed cohorts may have their fees set in the contract.

 Teaching